Using Cilium Gateway API

 This tutorial will guide you through:

-- Deploying a test application.
+- Deploy a test application.

-- Testing access.
+- Test access.

 Prerequisites